spheredev/oozaru/README.md

 ## Download

-**Oozaru 0.5.1**, released on January 27, 2021, is available for download here, along with all previous releases:
+Oozaru is available for download from the GitHub repository's Releases page, which can be found here:

 * https://github.com/spheredev/oozaru/releases